davekinkead/thesis/chapters/02-simulation-and-philosophy/chapter.md

 - X also applies in the case of simulation
 - therefore philosophy is hollow without simulation

+## Introduction

+Computers are ubiquitous in our lives today.
+Computer networks allow us to connect and communicate with billions of people around the planet in milli-seconds.
+This connectedness is transforming they way people work - they allowing an increasing number of people to work remotely from a beach in Thailand or a ski slope in Austria.
+For others, this connectedness is eroding job security as many functions from accounting to radiology are being outsourced to regions with lower wage costs.
+And for many more people, they ..

+We are increasingly connecting not just to others but to computers themselves.
+Whether its our smart phones becoming an extension of our minds (@chalmers), or Aritifical Intelligence agents becoming our assistants, our advisors, or even our bosses, computers are transforming how we live and work.

+Computational approaches to investigation are also becoming far more common place in academia.
+Computational Biologists use mathematical models and computer simulation to study behavioural, biological, and social systems.

+These examples don't merely involve the use of computers to assist with endeavours like wordprocessesing - computers here are an essential element.

+Yet this isn't the case in philosophy.
+Compare and constrast.

+Why is this so?

+This is ashame because computations approaches have much to offer philosophy in general and social philosophy in particular.

+Outline the argument.

+## What is Simulation?

+  - lit review
+  - humphreys
+  - winsberg
+  - hartmann
+  - Frigg and Reiss

+## A new type of knowledge

+  - complexity and analytically intractable problems
+    - too many calculations for humans
+    - problems without closed form expressions
+    - structural equations
+  - experiment better by isolating variables and rerunning one-off events
+  - emergence and discoverability
+    - discovery vs justification

+## Limits

+  - claims about reality are only as good as a simulations fidelity to reality
+  - address the "its not new knowledge" claim

+## Simulation is still philosophy

+  - philosophy has always done thought experiments - history
+  - thought experiments are like simulation
+  - so simulation is very much philosophy

 ## Philosophy & the Thought Experiement (2500)

 For as long as there has been philosophy, there have been thought experiments.

 Philosophy is hollow without thought experiments

   - Ship of Theseus
   - The Ring of Gyges